aiksiongkoh/SuperApp/README.md

 # How to clone SuperApp in Pharo

 SuperApp is a work in progress
-It is code ported from a Visualworks [motion simulator](https://ar-cad.com)
+It is code ported from a Visualworks Smalltalk [motion simulator](https://ar-cad.com)
 It is the start of [Digital Twin applied to Software](https://askoh.com/twin/DigitalTwinsCppSt20230620.pdf)
+The motion simulator has been translated to C++ as [OndselSolver](https://github.com/Ondsel-Development/OndselSolver).

 Install [Pharo](https://pharo.org)
 [Download Pharo Launcher](https://pharo.org/download)